acmdas/das_fieldstones/morefieldstones2017.md

 ## Twitter and Me and Very Strange Business Decisions
 Sat, 21 Jan 2017

 I had a Twitter account very early on.
 It's deleted now, and all the related emails that I've gotten from Twitter, so I'm not sure exactly when, but sometime in 2008.
-I "tweeted" maybe twice or three times before this summer, then I discovered <a href="http://thestrobist.com" target="_blank">The Strobist</a> site and got excited about moving beyond "available light" photography.
+I "tweeted" maybe twice or three times before this summer, then I discovered [The Strobist](http://thestrobist.com) site and got excited about moving beyond "available light" photography.
 The Strobist has an amazing amount of information, including detailed tutorials, on using off-camera flash.
 Great resource, strongly recommended, but this is about Twitter.
 Sort of.

 David Hobby, aka "The Strobist", decided some time ago to disable comments and move all communications with his viewers to Twitter, so I got on board to thank him for his generosity, and to ask a few questions.
 He responded generously and quickly every time, and all was right with the world.
 Since I'm not an habitual Tweeter (twitterer?) that was it until last week, when I got Yet Another weekly email from Twitter telling me how much I was missing by not logging in and tweeting.
 It was a slow day (they almost all are now) and David and Joe McNally and some other folks whose names I didn't recognize were bemoaning the demise of everything good an bright in the world as we know it, or as we knew it, or something like that.
 And scrolling back, it had been like that pretty much since the election (yes, That election).
 Like on Facebook.
 Except I don't get any pictures of my Great Grandsons on Twitter.
 So I shit-canned it.
 Nuked from orbit.
 Over after all these years.